Skip to main content

 Meet Robina Brah, an esteemed Ontario Tech Graduate, who holds a Bachelor of Arts in Forensic Psychology with a distinguished minor in Criminology.
 Beyond her academic achievements, she shines as a beacon of community leadership, fueled by an unwavering passion for active community engagement.

-Presently, she holds the esteemed position of President within a reputable Not-for-Profit Organization called Comeunity.
+Presently, she holds the esteemed position of President within a reputable Not-for-Profit Organization called Community.
 This esteemed organization is committed to fostering safer, more inclusive communities by means of invaluable community partnerships.
 Robina's unwavering vision entails empowering all communities to attain the pinnacle of community safety.

 Additionally, she holds the esteemed position of Vice President at EHCOnomics Inc., an innovative Ed Tech Company.
 Within this role, Robina demonstrates her expertise in engagement, adoption, and technology.
 EHCOnomics Inc. stands at the forefront of the industry, equipping businesses with a proven and adaptable framework for alignment.
 By facilitating alignment between multiple parties, Robina paves the way for transformative partnerships that foster growth and development.